Anterior Vaginal Repair

 - Damage to the bladder or ureters during surgery is an uncommon complication which can be repaired during surgery.

 - Incontinence.
-After a large anterior vaginal wall repair some women develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
-This is usually simply resolved by placing a supportive sling under the urethra (see the leaflet on stress urinary incontinence).
+After a large anterior vaginal wall repair some women may develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
+This can usually be resolved by doing pelvic floor exercises (as taught by a specialist pelvic floor physiotherapist) or by surgery to support the urethra (see the leaflet on stress urinary incontinence).

 - Mesh complications.
-If mesh is used for reinforcement there is a 5-10% risk of mesh extrusion requiring trimming as an office procedure or a brief return to theatre.
-Rarely, pain can develop associated with the mesh requiring part or all of the mesh to be removed.
+If mesh was used for reinforcement, there is a 2-4% risk of mesh extrusion (exposure or erosion) requiring trimming as an office procedure or a brief return to theatre.
+Occasionally vaginal pain, groin or thigh pain can develop associated with the mesh, requiring part or all of the mesh to be removed.